2024 Missouri gubernatorial election

 The 2024 Missouri gubernatorial election was held on November 5, 2024, to elect the governor of Missouri, concurrently with the 2024 U.S. presidential election, as well as elections to the United States Senate, the United States House of Representatives, and various state and local elections.
-Incumbent Republican governor Mike Parson was term-limited and could not seek re-election to a second full term in office due to having served more than two years of predecessor Eric Greitens' unexpired term following his resignation in June 2018.
+Incumbent Republican Governor Mike Parson was term-limited and could not seek re-election to a second full term in office due to having served more than two years of predecessor Eric Greitens's unexpired term following his resignation in June 2018.
 The Republican nominee, incumbent lieutenant governor Mike Kehoe, defeated the Democratic nominee, minority Leader of the Missouri House of Representatives Crystal Quade, to succeed Parson.

 Primary elections took place on August 6, 2024.
 Mike Kehoe, the incumbent lieutenant governor, won the Republican nomination, while Crystal Quade, the Minority Leader of the Missouri House of Representatives, won the Democratic nomination.
 Kehoe defeated Quade in the general election with 59.1 percent of the vote.

 A former bellwether state, Missouri has politically trended rightward in recent years and is today a Republican stronghold at both the federal and state levels.
 The last Democrat to hold the office of governor in Missouri was Jay Nixon, who comfortably won re-election in 2012.
 In 2020, Parson won by 16.41%, the first time a Republican gubernatorial candidate won by a double-digit margin since John Ashcroft's landslide re-election in 1988.
 Major news organizations predicted that the state would elect another Republican governor in 2024.
+Kehoe’s 20.4 point margin of victory is the largest for a Republican in an open-seat Missouri gubernatorial election since Reconstruction.